DPS-Dev-Team/azure-content/ITPro/Services/media-services/howto-monitor-a-media-services-account.md

-﻿<properties linkid="manage-services-mediaservices-monitor-a-media-services-account" urlDisplayName="How to monitor" pageTitle="Monitor a Media Services Account - Windows Azure" metaKeywords="" metaDescription="Describes how to configure monitoring for your Media Services account in Windows Azure." metaCanonical="" disqusComments="1" umbracoNaviHide="0" writer="migree" />
+﻿<properties linkid="manage-services-mediaservices-monitor-a-media-services-account" urlDisplayName="How to monitor" pageTitle="Monitor a Media Services Account - Windows Azure" Title="Monitor a Media Services Account - Windows Azure" metaKeywords="" Description="Describes how to configure monitoring for your Media Services account in Windows Azure." metaCanonical="" disqusComments="1" umbracoNaviHide="0" writer="migree" />